Obesity-associated morbidity: Intrauterine fetal death

 Maternal obesity is associated with an increased risk of intrauterine fetal death.

 Buried penis

 Excess body fat in morbid obesity can, in some cases, completely obscure or "bury" the penis.

-Neurological
+Neurological risks

 Stroke

-Ischemic stroke is increased in both men and women who are obese.
+Ischemic stroke is increased in both men and women who are obese, however the increase in risk is due to other metabolic health issues such as hypertension, increased blood pressure, decreased high-density lipoprotein, triglycerides or glucose, or diabetes.

 Meralgia paresthetica

 Meralgia paresthetica is a neuropathic pain or numbness of the thighs, sometimes associated with obesity.

 Migraines

 Migraine (and headaches in general) is comorbid with obesity.
 The risk of migraine rises 50% by BMI of 30 kg/m2 and 100% by BMI of 35 kg/m2.
 The causal connection remains unclear.

 Carpal tunnel syndrome

 The risk of carpal tunnel syndrome is estimated to rise 7.4% for each 1 kg/m2 increase of body mass index.

 Dementia

 One review found that those who are obese do not have a significantly higher rate of dementia than those with "normal" weight.

 Idiopathic intracranial hypertension

 Idiopathic intracranial hypertension, or unexplained high pressure in the cranium, is a rare condition that can cause visual impairment, frequent severe headache, and tinnitus.
 It is most commonly seen in obese women, and the incidence of idiopathic intracranial hypertension is increasing along with increases in the number of people who are obese.